 Floor plans.
 You must have a plan for each floor that shows outside dimensions plus locations of windows and doors, plumbing fixtures, and large appliances.
 You may add the electrical drawings as well.
 These drawings show the locations of receptacles and switches.
 It is not necessary to have these shown on the floor plans.
 You can go through the house with your electrician after it is framed and locate receptacles, light fixtures, switches, cable outlets, and phone lines.
 However, when getting quotes or bids from subs, it is best to have the electrical, cable, and phone requirements included either in the floor plans or on a separate sheet.

 The same is true for heating and cooling (mechanical) requirements.
 It is best to have these drawn out in advance, for bid purposes and to locate the furnace.
-If you plan to heat with wood, coal, gas, or oil, then planning the flue location is necessary, especially in a house without a basement and/or in a two-story house, unless your appliance is a direct-vent model.
+If you plan to heat with wood, coal, gas, or oil, then planning the flue location is necessary, especially in a house without a basement and/or in a two-story house.

 Detail sheet.
 This shows cabinet details, cross sections of the inside of the house if there is a section that may not be perfectly clear from the floor plan, and wall sections to show all the materials that make up a wall, such as brick, sheathing, studs, insulation, and inside wallboard or paneling.
 A detailed section of a foundation wall is also sketched in order to show proper construction technique, drainage, and waterproofing.